Revisiting the black hole mass of M87* using VLT/MUSE Adaptive Optics Integral Field Unit data I: Ionized gas kinematics: VLT/MUSE-NFM data versus HST/STIS data

 \section{VLT/MUSE-NFM data versus HST/STIS data}

 Previous ionized gas based measurements of the black hole mass in \gal\ used aperture \citep{har94} or slit spectra \citep{mac97,wal13} from instruments on HST.
 In this work, we use MUSE IFU data cubes; the new MUSE data are superior for several reasons.
 MUSE is a relatively high throughput instrument on a 8 meter class telescope: in collecting area the VLT is factor $\sim$11 larger than HST.
 In adaptive optics mode, MUSE delivers a higher spatial resolution than STIS.
-The STIS data used in \citet{wal13} consists of spectra in five parallel slits, one of them crossing the nucleus of the galaxy, whereas the MUSE \nfm\ datacube fully samples the inner \fov{8}{8}.
+The STIS data used in \citet{wal13} consist of spectra in five parallel slits, one of them crossing the nucleus of the galaxy, whereas the MUSE \nfm\ datacube fully samples the inner \fov{8}{8}.
 The larger FOV and full spatial sampling allows a more comprehensive analysis along any PA.
 The MUSE data also covers a larger wavelength range.
 The only drawback of the dataset is that MUSE has a slightly lower spectral resolution as compared to previous HST instruments used for such studies.
 However, in a massive elliptical like \gal, with relatively large velocities and velocity dispersions, the MUSE spectral resolution is sufficient to accurately resolve and measure gradients in these.

 Figure \ref{fig:stismuse} compares the pv diagrams obtained from the STIS data of \citet{wal13} and our MUSE data along a nuclear slit in PA 51\arcdeg\ (the slit PA used by W13).
-Note the improvement of the quality of the data, especially in the weaker \oione\ line.
+There is a improvement of the quality of the data, especially in the weaker \oione\ line.